Mihir-Ai-lab/mihir-ai-lab.github.io/media.md

 ### 📰 Featured Press
 ---

-Here is a list of places where our work at Ostrich AI has been featured:

 Here’s a snapshot of notable recognitions for our work at Ostrich AI:

 🏅 Appointed Global AI Delegate — India (GAFAI)